Welcome to the Martin Luther King, Jr. Celebration Sacramento!

 More than 30 clergy from around the region participated in one of the largest annual gathering of faith leaders to deliver a community-wide blessing.

 View our interview with Louis Morton who gives a firsthand account from his attendance at the August 28, 1963 event where he heard Dr. Martin Luther King deliver his “I Have A Dream” speech.

-For information, please contact Alcalay Communications at firstname.lastname@example.org.
+For information about the annual dinner, please contact Alcalay Communications at firstname.lastname@example.org